-In all buildings used by the University, a mouth-and-nose cover (everyday mask) must be worn and the minimum safety distance observed in all buildings used by the University.
-Medical masks must be worn during face-to-face examinations and face-to-face teaching as well as when required for reasons of occupational health and safety or in accordance with the Corona Protection Ordinance NRW.
+In all buildings used by the University, a mouth-and-nose cover (everyday mask) must be worn.
+Medical masks must be worn during face-to-face examinations and face-to-face teaching, and if required for reasons of occupational health and safety or according to the Corona Protection Ordinance NRW.

 House bans are in effect to reduce the risk of infection.

 Whenever possible, University employees should work from home and minimize their presence at the University.
 At the same time, work in research and administration continues.